seasea128/SpecTech/README.md

 # SpecTech

-SpecTec is a visualisation application that utilises Virtual Reality for observing and interacting with three-dimentional models.
+SpecTech is a visualisation application that utilises Virtual Reality for observing and interacting with three-dimentional models.

 ## Features